 Within the town’s limits, there are several great hotels and inns that provide visitors with more than just a place to sleep.
 There are also several private listings on Airbnb that visitors can book.
 These listings are limited and book fast.

 List of Hotels to Stay in Bar Harbor

 - Bar Harbor Inn & Spa (pictured above)

 - West Street Hotel

 How to Get to Bar Harbor & Local Transportation

-Bar Harbor is a three hour drive from Portland, Maine via I-295 and I-95N.
-Once in the city, the best way to travel is by car and by foot.
+Bar Harbor is a three-hour drive from Portland, Maine via I-295 and I-95N.
+Once in the city, the best way to travel is by car and on foot.
 The town does offer free shuttles from several locations to Acadia National Park (not offered currently due to COVID-19).
 Within the downtown area, visitors will also find various shops offering bike rentals.
 A bike is the best way to see all of Bar Harbor in a quick amount of time.